Non-Collision singularities in the Planar two-Center-two-Body problem: Abstract

 \section{Abstract}

-In this paper, we study a model of simplified four-body problem called planar two-center-two-body problem.
-In the plane, we have two fixed centers $Q_1=(-\chi,0),\ Q_2=(0,0)$ of masses 1, and two moving bodies $Q_3$ and $Q_4$ of masses $\mu\ll 1$.
+In this paper, we study a restricted four-body problem called planar two-center-two-body problem.
+In the plane, we have two fixed centers $Q_1$ and $Q_2$ of masses 1, and two moving bodies $Q_3$ and $Q_4$ of masses $\mu\ll 1$.
 They interact via Newtonian potential. $Q_3$ is captured by $Q_2$, and $Q_4$ travels back and forth between two centers.
-Based on a model of Gerver, we prove that there is a Cantor set of initial conditions which lead to solutions of the Hamiltonian system whose velocities are accelerated to infinity within finite time avoiding all early collisions.
-We consider this model as a simplified model for the planar four-body problem case of the Painlev\'{e} conjecture.
+Based on a model of Gerver, we prove that there is a Cantor set of initial conditions which lead to solutions of the Hamiltonian system whose velocities are accelerated to infinity within finite time avoiding all earlier collisions.
+This problem is a simplified model for the planar four-body problem case of the Painlev\'{e} conjecture.